ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 - : int list = []
 ```

-Among them the predefined exceptions of the standard library, the following ones
+Among them, the predefined exceptions of the standard library.
+The following ones
 are intended to be raised by user-written functions:
 ```ocaml
 exception Exit